What is a contrail made of?

 Acid rain is defined as having a pH below 5.0.
 Rainwater is often slightly acidic (around pH 5.6) due to carbon dioxide in the atmosphere.
 Variations depend on location and pollution levels, with pH potentially reaching 8.5 in some areas.

-A pH of 7.5 is unexpectedly high for rainwater, suggesting potential contamination during collection or that the samples were not rainwater but groundwater.
+A pH above 7 is unexpectedly high for rainwater, suggesting potential contamination during collection — or that the samples were not rainwater but groundwater.